16 Best Low Light Indoor Plants that will Thrive in Dark Spaces

 The leaves of Grape Ivy are silvery first and turn dark-green and glossy as they mature.

-Grape Ivy is a vining houseplant that is excellent for a hanging basket.
-Learn more on how to grow and care for Grape Ivy.
+Learn more on how to grow and care for Grape Ivy (Cissus rhombifolia)

-13. Creeping Fig | Ficus pumila
+13. Creeping Fig (Cissus rhombifolia)

 Creeping Fig, Ficus pumila

-15. ZZ Plant | Zamioculcas zamiifolia
+15. ZZ Plant (Zamioculcas zamiifolia)

-ZZ Plant, Zanzibar Gem
+ZZ Plant, Zanzibar Gem, Zamioculcas zamiifolia

 The ZZ plant also called Zanzibar Gem, Zuzu Plant or Emerald Palm is highly tolerant to low light and dry conditions.